guylyons/guy-hugo/content/posts/2018/using-bat.md

 ---
-title: "Using bat"
+title: "bat > cat"
 date: 2018-09-19T20:22:14-04:00
 updated: 2018-09-29
 draft: false
 tags: [shell, rust]
 ---
-bat is written from scratch and can be looked at as a successor to the cat program that comes standard on all unix/linux systems.
+bat is written from scratch and can be viewed as a successor to the cat program that comes standard on all unix/linux systems.

-Most everyone should be familiar with **cat**, a tried and true program for concatenating and streaming output of files that comes standard on all *nix machines, and part of the
+Most any admin/dev will be familiar with **cat**, a tried and true program for concatenating and streaming output of files that comes standard on all *nix machines, and part of the
 GNU core utils package.

 https://www.gnu.org/software/coreutils/coreutils.html